Bering Strait crossing

 A Bering Strait crossing is a hypothetical bridge or tunnel that would span the relatively narrow and shallow Bering Strait between the Chukotka Peninsula in Russia and the Seward Peninsula in the U.S. state of Alaska.
 The crossing would provide a connection linking the Americas and Afro-Eurasia.

 With the two Diomede Islands between the peninsulas, the Bering Strait could be spanned by a bridge or tunnel.

 There have been several proposals for a Bering Strait crossing made by various individuals and media outlets.
 The names used for them include "The Intercontinental Peace Bridge" and "Eurasia–America Transport Link".
-Tunnel names have included "TKM–World Link", "AmerAsian Peace Tunnel" and InterBering.
-In April 2007, Russian government officials told the press that the Russian government would back a US$65 billion plan by a consortium of companies to build a Bering Strait tunnel.
+Tunnel names have included "TKM–World Link", "AmerAsian Peace Tunnel", and InterBering.
+In April 2007, Russian government officials told the press that the Russian government would back a US$65 billion plan by a consortium of companies to construct a Bering Strait tunnel.

 History

-Satellite image of Bering Strait.
+Satellite image of the Bering Strait.
 Cape Dezhnev, Russia, is on the left, the two Diomede Islands are in the middle, and Cape Prince of Wales, Alaska, is on the right.

 19th century

 The concept of an overland connection crossing the Bering Strait goes back to the 19th century.
-William Gilpin, first governor of the Colorado Territory, envisaged a vast "Cosmopolitan Railway" in 1890 linking the entire world through a series of railways.
+William Gilpin, first governor of the Colorado Territory, envisaged a vast "Cosmopolitan Railway" in 1890 that would connect the entire world through a series of railways.

-Two years later, Joseph Strauss, who went on to design over 400 bridges, and then serve as the project engineer for the Golden Gate Bridge, put forward the first proposal for a Bering Strait rail bridge in his senior thesis.
+Two years later, Joseph Strauss, who went on to design over 400 bridges and then serve as the project engineer for the Golden Gate Bridge, put forward the first proposal for a Bering Strait rail bridge in his senior thesis.
 The project was presented to the government of the Russian Empire, but it was rejected.